xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/samples/mpi/readme.md

 azure batch file upload <path> <group>
 ```

-Run this in a folder containing MPIHelloWorld.exe and its dependencies which are named with numerically increasing names with `sample` prefix (i.e. `sample1.wav`, `sample2.wave`, `sample3.wav`, etc).
+Run this in a folder containing MPIHelloWorld.exe and its dependencies.
+The parametric sweep expects the files to be named `sample1.wav`, `sample2.wav`, `sample3.wav` and so on - each with the prefix `sample` and an increasing index number.
+It's important that your files are sequentially numbered with no gaps.

 **Recommended**: Build a Release version of MPIHelloWorld.exe so that you don't have to include any additional dependencies as resource files (e.g.: `msvcp140d.dll` or `vcruntime140d.dll`).